-The health risks of alcohol and substance abuse are more thoroughly described by the National Institute on Drug Abuse through charts available at: http://www.drugabuse.gov/drugs-abuse/commonly-abused-drugs-charts
+The health risks of alcohol and substance abuse are more thoroughly described by the National Institute on Drug Abuse through charts.

 Drug and Alcohol Policy

 The College Board of Governors requires strict compliance with Neb.
 Rev. Stat. § 53-186 and § 53-124.15, as the same may from time to time be amended.